Stock market today: Wall Street falls with markets worldwide after weak economic data from China

 Treasury yields initially rose following the retail sales report, approaching their highest levels since the 2007-09 Great Recession, before easing.

-A faltering Chinese economy could mean less demand for oil, commodities and other building blocks.
+A faltering Chinese economy could mean less demand for oil and other commodities.

-The price for a barrel of U.S. crude oil fell 1.5% to $81.26.
-Prices also slipped for Brent crude, the international standard, and for copper.
+The price for a barrel of U.S. crude oil dropped 2% to $80.89.
+Prices also fell for Brent crude, the international standard, and for copper.

 The declines meant stocks of energy and raw-material producers were among the biggest losers in the S&P 500.
-Miner Freeport-McMoRan fell 3.6%, and Exxon Mobil's 1.4% drop was one of the heaviest weights on the index.
+Miner Freeport-McMoRan fell 2.9%, and Exxon Mobil's 1.8% drop was one of the heavier weights on the index.

 Elsewhere on Wall Street, more reports on corporate profits that came in better than expected helped to limit the market’s losses.

-Cardinal Health rose 1.5% after reporting stronger profit and revenue for the spring than analysts expected.
+Home Depot gained 0.3% after it topped expectations for both revenue and profit, though it's feeling the effects of much higher interest rates.
+The home improvement retailer said it's seeing continued pressure on some types of big-ticket projects.

-Home Depot likewise gained 1% after it topped expectations, though it's feeling the effects of much higher interest rates.
-The home improvement retailer said it’s seeing continued pressure on some types of big-ticket projects.
+Stocks of homebuilders were bouncing between gains and losses after Warren Buffett's Berkshire Hathaway disclosed it bought stakes in several of them.
+Other investors often try to copy the famed investor's moves, and D.R.
+Horton rose 2.3%.

 In stock markets abroad, indexes slumped in Europe after falling 1% in Hong Kong and 0.1% in Shanghai.